vaphor/DataAbstraction/README.md

 2. Simplify the Horn clauses using data abstraction (this tool).
 3. Solve the Horn clauses using a Horn solver such as [Z3](https://github.com/Z3Prover/z3)

-The full toolchain using [MiniJavaConverter](https://github.com/vaphor/hornconverter) and [Z3](https://github.com/Z3Prover/z3), docker and benchmarks are available at [array-benchmarks](https://github.com/vaphor/array-benchmarks).
+Benchmarks using [MiniJavaConverter](https://github.com/vaphor/hornconverter) and [Z3](https://github.com/Z3Prover/z3) toolchain are available at [array-benchmarks](https://github.com/vaphor/array-benchmarks).
+A Docker image for this toolchain is available at [dockerimage](https://hub.docker.com/r/jbraine/data_abstraction_benchmarks).

 # Installing the tool